 - Length of Procedure: Just a few minutes for most patients, depending on the amount of vision correction necessary for optimal results

-- Who performs this procedure?: Our experienced, board-certified Ophthalmologist, Dr. Michael Sumsion.
+- Who performs this procedure?: Our experienced Ophthalmologists, Dr. Michael Sumsion and Dr. Sean Sumsion, perform all PRK procedures.

 - Will it be painful?: You should not experience pain during this procedure.
 Anesthetic eyedrops will be applied before treatment to minimize discomfort.
 You may have some pain for a short period following the procedure; however, this can be alleviated with medicinal eyedrops, ice packs, and/or over-the-counter medications.

-- What about recovery?: Most patients are able to return to normal daily activities within a few days.
-You will need to wear a soft contact lens during recovery in order to help the cornea heal; however, this is only temporary.
-Dr. Sumsion will provide you with detailed information on the procedure and recovery at your initial consultation.
+You may experience minor pain or irritation for several days after PRK as the surface of your eye heals, though once healing is complete, any discomfort should be fully resolved.
+Patients are encouraged to relax during recovery, and most find they are able to return to normal daily activities within a few days.
+You will need to wear a soft contact lens during recuperation in order to help the cornea heal; however, this is only temporary.

-- Results: Optimal results vary with each patient; however, most who have PRK experience a marked improvement in near or far distance vision and a significant reduction in the need to wear glasses or contact lenses.
+Most individuals experience progressive improvement in their vision for some time following PRK, with final results generally being achieved after about three to six months.
+While optimal results vary with each patient, most who have PRK experience a marked improvement in near or far distance vision and a significant reduction in the need to wear glasses or contact lenses.

 Schedule a Consultation with Riverside Eye Professionals